 Chinese Studies

-Students who have completed one year or less of high school Mandarin Chinese and who do not speak another dialect of Chinese should enroll in CHIN 101.
-All other students should consult the Chinese language coordinator for placement during Summer Gateways Orientation or before the start of the fall semester.
+Students who haven’t studied Mandarin before and who do not speak Mandarin or another dialect of Chinese should enroll in CHIN 101.
+All other students should follow the language placement procedures.

 CHIN 101